 You might think that if your guitar isn’t broken, then there’s nothing that needs doing.
 However, over time, the strings on your guitar do gather dead skin and dirt from your fingers, and your guitar – which is primarily made of wood and metal, will shift slightly with changes in temperature and humidity.
 This is where the best guitar cleaning kits and maintenance products come in.

 When things move slightly on a guitar, there’s usually a screw, nut or some other sort of adjustment gadget that can be tweaked to move it back to where it needs to be.
 Over time, you might notice your guitar’s neck starts to bow a little – a quick adjustment of the truss rod can solve this.
 You might start hearing that notes aren’t fretting completely in tune, which is likely to be an issue with intonation (this is so important when recording).
 This can be solved by adjusting the string saddles by the bridge.

-What type of kit do you need?
+What type of kit do I need?

 Grabbing yourself one or two things from this list will mean that you’ve got the tools to keep your instrument running at its best.
 Of course, what you choose will likely depend on how far you want to go with it.